Shakers: Nature of God

-Because of the adoptionist view of Christ only becoming divine during his baptism and the dualist idea that God was to be expressed in male and female genders, Shakers are sometimes viewed as being nontrinitarian.
+Because of the adoptionist view of Christ becoming divine only during his baptism and the dualist idea that God was to be expressed in male and female genders, Shakers are sometimes viewed as being nontrinitarian.
 However, modern-day Shakers profess the divinity of Christ and claim that Shaker dualism is because "God has no sex in our human understanding of the term; yet being pure spirit He may best be thought of by man with his limited power of comprehension as having the attributes of both maleness and femaleness".
 The Trinity is not viewed as being false.
 Instead, Shakers argue that the Trinity has been misinterpreted for being completely masculine.
 Ann Lee's embodiment of Christ thus completed the Trinity by fulfilling the female aspect of God.

 Ethics

 Adam's sin was understood to be sex, which was considered to be an act of impurity.
 Therefore, marriage was abolished within the body of the Believers in the Second Appearance, which was patterned after the Kingdom of God, in which there would be no marriage or giving in marriage.
 The four highest Shaker virtues were virgin purity, communalism, confession of sin – without which one could not become a Believer – and separation from the world.

 Ann Lee's doctrine was simple: confession of sins was the door to the spiritual regeneration, and absolute celibacy was the rule of life.
-Shakers were so chaste that men and women could not shake hands or pass one another on the stairs.
+Shakers were known to be so chaste that men and women avoided even small instances of physical contact such as shaking hands, going up and down stairs, or assisting with heavy loads.